 Password Requirements

-The use of a secure password is another crucial aspect to avoid potential vulnerabilities.
+Using a secure password is another crucial aspect of avoiding potential vulnerabilities.

 You should prevent the following when choosing a password: